not-na/OctoPrint-PSUControl-Fritz/README.md

-# OctoPrint PSU Control - TPLink
+# OctoPrint PSU Control - Fritz!Box
-Adds TPLink Smart Plug support to OctoPrint-PSUControl as a sub-plugin
+Adds Fritz!Dect Smart Plug support to OctoPrint-PSUControl as a sub-plugin

 ## Setup
 - Install the plugin using Plugin Manager from Settings